 Need access to a computer or the internet/require support using a computer to apply for Universal Credit?

-Universal Support is help with personal budgeting and digital skills.
-All UC claimants can get free internet and PC access at any of the following locations:
+All UC claimants can get free internet and PC access at any of our following locations:

 If your UC housing costs do not cover the whole of your rent (i.e. you have a shortfall between the rent you pay your landlord and the amount you get in UC housing costs), you can apply for a discretionary housing payment (DHP).

+We’re here to help you through these difficult times and to stop you getting into debt or putting you at risk of homelessness.
 If you are struggling to pay all your bills while you are waiting for your benefits to be assessed, and you have already applied for and received a UC advance payment, we may be able to help.
-Find out more about the community support grant service for crisis support – we’re here to help you through these difficult times and to stop you getting into debt or putting you at risk of homelessness.
+Find out more about the community support grant scheme.

 We can also help you if, once you have claimed council tax support, you still have a shortfall between your council tax liability and your council tax support.
-You can apply for council tax discretionary relief (CTDR).
+Apply for council tax discretionary relief (CTDR)

-If you are getting into debt or worrying about how you will manage to pay your bills while you are waiting for your UC claim to be assessed, we can offer support so that you can focus on getting a job, getting more work or getting better work.
+If you are getting into debt or worried how you will manage to pay your bills while you are waiting for your UC claim to be assessed - we can help.
+We can offer support so that you can focus on getting a job, getting more work or getting better work.
 For more information, contact Citizens Advice LeicesterShire on 0300 330 1025.